 Initiating Probate

 To begin the legal process, you must file a notice in the district court of the county where the deceased person's property is.
-If there's a valid will, submit it to the court to guide the structured management and disbursement of estate assets.
+If the person dies with a valid Last Will and Testament, it must be submitted to the probate court for validation.

 Appointing a Personal Representative